nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 # dissociativeCE-Simulation-MachineLearning
- Simulation and machine learning of dissociative CE reaction
+ Simulation and machine learning of dissociative CE reaction.
+Simulation assumes 1-D simulation of reversible electron transfer on a spherical electorde coupled with dissociative preceding chemical reaction.
+A set of machine learning prorgams are offered to analyze the relationship between the rate constants and voltammograms.
+Good for analytical purpose.

 The author use Python 3.7.3 with Anaconda.
 The C++ program require C++ 11 for std::thread.